StreamElements API

 Rooms

-Some rooms are available to subscribe on StreamElements socket.
-Here are the ones I could find (ACCOUNT_ID is your actual StreamElements account id):
+Some rooms are available to subscribe to via the StreamElements socket.
+Here are the ones I have found so far (replace ACCOUNT_ID with your actual StreamElements account id):

 Reference